datafold/data-diff/README.md

 ## Possible plans for the future (not determined yet)

-- Cache compilation of repetitive queries for even faster query-building
+- Cache the compilation of repetitive queries for even faster query-building

 - Compile control flow, functions